Prithvi0fficial/ai-cognitive-routing-system/README.md

 In production, threads would be fetched from a database.

 Prompt Injection Defense uses three layers:
--Layer 1: System prompt declares bot identity as permanent and unchangeable -Layer 2: Human input is labeled as UNTRUSTED USER INPUT -Layer 3: Bot is told exactly what to do when injection is detetced - Keep arguing
+- Layer 1: System prompt declares bot identity as permanent and unchangeable
+- Layer 2: Human input is labeled as UNTRUSTED USER INPUT
+- Layer 3: Bot is told exactly what to do when injection is detetced - Keep arguing

 ## Tech Stack